andreacasalino/XML-parser/README.md

 Refer to the samples contained in ./Examples to understand the library usage

-https://github.com/andreacasalino/XML-GUI wraps this library as a NodeJs addon, to realize a GUI application handling xml files
+https://github.com/andreacasalino/XML-GUI uses this library as C++ backend, to realize a GUI application handling xml files